-There have been no material changes to our debt or other obligations described in our 2020 Form 10-K other than those disclosed above and in Note 8 - Debt in the accompanying unaudited interim consolidated financial statements.
+There have been no material changes to our debt or other obligations described in our 2021 Form 10-K other than those disclosed above and in Note 7 - Debt in the accompanying unaudited interim consolidated financial statements.

-Accounts Receivable Securitization Facility
+Accounts Receivable Purchasing Facility

-In July 2020, we entered into an amended and restated receivables purchase agreement under our U.S. accounts receivable securitization facility among certain of our subsidiaries, our wholly-owned, "bankruptcy remote" special purpose subsidiary ("SPE") and certain global financial institutions ("Purchasers").
-We derecognized \$268 million of accounts receivable under this agreement as of March 31, 2021.
-Unsold U.S. accounts receivable of \$50 million were pledged by the SPE as collateral to the Purchasers as of March 31, 2021.
+In June 2021, we entered into an amendment to the amended and restated receivables purchase agreement under our U.S. accounts receivable purchasing facility among certain of our subsidiaries, our wholly-owned, "bankruptcy remote" special purpose subsidiary ("SPE") and certain global financial institutions ("Purchasers").
+We de-recognized \$262 million and \$1.1 billion of accounts receivable under this agreement for the three months ended March 31, 2022 and twelve months ended December 31, 2021, respectively, and collected \$262 million and \$1.1 billion of accounts receivable sold under this agreement during the same periods.
+Unsold U.S. accounts receivable of \$103 million were pledged by the SPE as collateral to the Purchasers as of March 31, 2022.